 - Ideal for patients who find cleaning and reusing too cumbersome.

 - Not ideal for liquid discharge.
 This makes it inappropriate for use in urostomy.

 - Stressful for the patient when traveling or when in social settings.
 Appropriate disposal facilities may not be available in places away from home.

-- If a one piece pouch system is used, the repeated changing of pouches can increase risk of skin irritation and inflammation.
+- If a one-piece pouch system is used, the repeated changing of pouches can increase the risk of skin irritation and inflammation.

 Closed pouch systems are made in various sizes and shapes depending on the manufacturer.
-There are different colors and shades to cater for different patients’ tastes.
+There are different colors and shades to cater to different patients’ tastes.

 Precautions to take with a Closed Ostomy Pouch System